osisoft/OMF-Developer-Companion-Guide/docs/OMF-Reference.rst

 +----------------+-------------+---------------+-------------------+

 Notes:
-  The property type object, and the array of item type object are not supported by the PI System.
+  The property type object, and the array of item type object are not supported by PI Server.
   Properties with ``isindex`` keyword must be of type String.
   Poperties of a dynamic type with the ``isindex`` keyword must also include a format that has been set to date-time.
   Properties with the ``isname`` keyword must be of type String.

   Container Message
-    In the PI System, containers are interpreted as instances of data streams.
+    In PI Server, containers are interpreted as instances of data streams.
 The keywords in the container objects are interpreted as follows:

 +----------------+-------------+---------------+------------------------------------------------------------+